BetonQuest/BetonQuest/docs/Documentation/Advanced/Items.md

 </div>

 1. If you do not want the default styling, you must append `<!i><colorValue>` before the text in your `lore` argument.
+2. Each line is parsed independently.
+That means you need to specify color codes and specific message parser for each line.

 <div class="annotate" markdown>
 !!! warning inline end